iM7d4/EDA-Mental-Health-Survey/README.md

 <h1 align="center"> EDA on Mental Health Survey </h1>

-*a study of Mental Health in Tech by the Real Ricardo*
+*A study of Mental Health in Tech by the Real Ricardo*

 The data used in this notebook was downloaded from [Kaggle](https://www.kaggle.com/osmi/mental-health-in-tech-survey).
 The source of the data was a survey done in 2014 by [OSMI](https://osmihelp.org/), a non-profit organization dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open source communities.